Are you interested in regrowing your very own vegetables?

 - 11 Clever Ways to Save Money on Groceries

-Also, if you can save money from vegetable trimmings that you’d already throw out anyway, it’ll be extra tasty and rewarding that you made it all on your own.
+Plus, it’ll be extra tasty and rewarding because you made it all on your own.

-Take a look at some handy supplies that you may need first listed below.
+Now, take a look at some handy supplies that you may need first before you start embarking on re-growing food from your old kitchen scraps!

 - Pots — You can recycle and upcycle any type of container you have on hand!